transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 - **admincerts**: The certificate of the admin users of the node.
 This might also be the admin of the organization.
 - **intermediatecerts**: If your network includes multi-level CAs, paste in the certificate of the intermediate CA. If you did not use an intermediate certificate, you can leave this field blank.

-Using the certificates you gathered above, paste in the corresponding certificate in the fields below, in base64 format.
+Using the certificates that you gathered above, paste in the corresponding certificate in the fields below, in base64 format.

 You can convert the contents of your certificate file, `<cert.pem>` from `PEM` format into a base64 string by running the following command on your local machine: